 I have heard of parents using an adult sized bag, but folding the legs up under the body as a way to trap head just around the body.
 I don’t know how well this works as I haven’t tried it.
 But, the outside of our sleeping bags are slippery and I’d be worried they just slip around on the folded part, maybe?

 If you do happen to buy a quality sleeping bag, make sure you know how to care and store them properly (and clean them too!)

 Using a proper camping mattress will help insulate the cold from the ground, or even the floor of the camper.
 (Regular air mattresses do not insulate well).
-Our portable Phil and Ted’s Travel Crib actually had an insulating mattress that slid into a pocket underneath the sleeping surface.
+Some portable sleep cribs even have an insulating mattress that slides into a pocket underneath the sleeping surface.

 Other handy camping gear for toddlers

 As mentioned above, sometimes little ones can have a hard time settling down at the campground long enough to eat meals.
 While using a travel toddler chair can help kids get their fill of food, they can also help keep kids secure and safe around the campfire or if you need to keep them close and occupied while you make dinner or attend to another matter.